laravel/docs/authorization.md

 #### Intercepting All Checks

 Sometimes, you may wish to grant all abilities to a specific user on a policy.
 For this situation, define a `before` method on the policy.
-This method will be run before all other authorization checks for the policy:
+This method will be run before all other authorization checks on the policy:

     public function before($user, $ability)
     {